What does it mean to “work”?

 The apostles asked Jesus about faith, but responded to them about works, about doing things, rather than having faith or feeling things.

-2. Work out Following the obedient faith, Christians are expected to “work out” their own salvation.
+Following the obedient faith, Christians are expected to “work out” their own salvation.
 This working out means to figure out, understand, practice, as God expects us.

 Sometimes you may read or hear that all one needs to please God is faith and nothing else.
 Or perhaps you have heard it said that we are saved by grace and not works.
 While it is true that we cannot do anything to earn our salvation, it is also true that God expects us to act obediently in accordance to His will.